-Could be considered as a default setting, it is designed to offer a flat response from bottom to high: listen to the music, not to your system.
+Could be considered as the default preset, it is designed to offer a flat response from bottom to high: listen to the music, not your system.

 PRECISION

 Is it the second or the third violin who missed that note?
 If you are eager to know, switch to the Precision preset.